Kidney function test for your kidney values

 BUN (blood urea nitrogen) measures the amount of urea nitrogen in your blood, a waste product formed when the body breaks down protein.
 It is primarily used to evaluate kidney function and can be influenced by diet, hydration status, and liver health.

 Learn moreCreatinine is a waste product generated by normal muscle metabolism that is filtered out of the blood by the kidneys.
 It is widely regarded as the gold standard marker for evaluating kidney function, as consistent production makes it a reliable indicator of filtration efficiency.
-Creatinine is formed from the breakdown of creatine in your muscles, a compound your body uses for energy.

 Learn moreUrea (BUN)